 “I need to go to the bookstore and buy a hat.”

 What many might not know about my husband is that he is pretty tight with his money.
 Spending $35 on a hat at the college bookstore is not something that he would typically do.
 He doesn’t even spend that much on a hat representing his beloved Pittsburgh Steelers!

-Not a word was spoken about the hat between Grant and Craig when we joined back up later in the day.
-The smile on Grant’s face when he saw the hat confirmed that he knew that his Dad was in full support of him attending Baylor.
+Not a word was spoken about the hat between our son and Craig when we joined back up later in the day.
+The smile on his face when he saw the hat confirmed that he knew that his Dad was in full support of him attending Baylor.

 After our trip to Waco, things went back to normal as the usual busyness of the academic year kept us on our toes; that is until we were stopped dead in our tracks.

 Mandated quarantine due to COVID-19 brought the fear of the unknown, unrest, and uncertainty.

 It also brought time together as a family, peace and calmness, and emotional preparation in sending our son off to college.

 Three Ways the Quarantine Prepared Me For My Son Leaving for College